-It is important to check PC specs on Windows 10 in order to install any software, You can confirm whether it’ll run on this machine.
-If you want to run a game that needs some extra performance.
-You can check your PC specification, and if you notice any problem you can upgrade hardware.
-For running any program on Windows 10 hardware compatibility is important.
+It is important to check PC specs on Windows 10 before installing any software.
+You can confirm whether the software will run on this machine.
+If you want to run a game that needs some extra performance, you should check your PC specifications because, for running any program on Windows 10, hardware compatibility is important.

 Check PC Specs on Windows 10 using settings

-On Windows 10 settings are really useful to check the basic hardware and software specifications such as Device name, Processor, RAM, OS, Version, etc.
+On Windows 10, Windows 10’s settings are handy to check the necessary hardware and software specifications such as Device Name, Processor, RAM, Windows OS Version, Build number, etc.

-- Press the Windows+I shortcut key to open the windows 10 settings app.
+- Press the Windows+I shortcut key to open the windows 10 settings.

 - In the settings, select the system settings.

-- Here, under the device hardware specifications, you can find basic hardware specs such as Device Name, processor, RAM, System type, Device ID, Product ID.
+- Here, under the Device specifications, you can find basic hardware specs such as Device Name, processor, RAM, System type, Device ID, Product ID.

 - Under the Windows specifications, you can find Windows information such as Windows Edition(Home, Pro, Enterprise), Windows Version, OS build info.

-System information is another useful tool you can use to check PC specs on Windows 10 and gathering the PC specifications.
+System information is another useful tool you can use to check PC specs on Windows 10.

-- On the right side, you can select the “system summery” and get the information about OS Name and Version, System Name, Model, Manufacturer, Processor, BIOS version, RAM, and all that.
+- On the right side, you can select the “system summary” and get the information about OS Name and Version, System Name, Model, Manufacturer, Processor, BIOS version, RAM, and all that.

-- If want to get more information about all the device and hardware, you can simply expand the Hardware Resources, Components, and Software Environment.
+- If want to get more information about the hardware, you can simply expand the Hardware Resources, Components, and Software Environment.

-On the system information window, you can get all the device and hardware information of your PC and Windows.
+System information gives you all the device and hardware information of the computer system and Windows.
 You can also create specs report in text format using the system information tool.
 Here, how to do this.

 - First of all open the System information.

-- In the system information, first of all, click the File menu and then select Export.
+- In the system information, click the File menu and then select Export.

-- Give the name of file whatever you want, and save as text file.
+- Give the name of the file whatever you want, then save as text file.

-- Once you’ve saved the file, go and open the file where you saved.
+- Once you’ve saved the file, go and open the file wherever you saved.